Add or manage a Nodinite Log Database

 If you create the Log Databases manually, you must set the active intervals (Start Date and End Date).

 The following fields exist for a Log Database:

 - Database Name

 - Server Name (might include the instance name)

 - End Date

-Note: Read Only can only be changed if 'End date' has passed current date.
+NOTE: The Read-Only flag can only be checked for Log Databases if the 'End date' has passed the current date.

-A Description can be used to give this configuration some user-friendly meaning.
+The optional field Description can be used to give this configuration a user-friendly meaning.

 As time goes by, the historical Nodinite Log Databases gets smaller and smaller.
 At some point in time the are even empty.
 The Nodinite Administrator can and should remove empty Log Databases.
 Deleting a non-empty Log Database results in data loss and prevents users from accessing the data from Nodinite Web Client and the Web API.